Puss Gets the Boot (1940)

 Wiki.

-In this first short, the cat is named Jasper, and appears to be a mangy, battle-hardened street cat, more malicious than the character that Tom would develop into over time.
-The unnamed mouse is similar to who would become the Jerry character, albeit slightly thinner.
+In the first short, the cat is named Jasper, and appears to be a scruffy, battle-hardened street cat, more malicious than the character that Tom would develop into over time.
+The unnamed mouse (named Jinx during the pre-production) is similar to who would become the Jerry character, albeit slightly thinner.
 The basic premise is the one that would become familiar to audiences; in The Art of Hanna-Barbera, Ted Sennett sums it up as "cat stalks and chases mouse in a frenzy of mayhem and slapstick violence".
 Though the studio executives were unimpressed, audiences loved the film and it was nominated for an Academy Award.
+This short ultimately lost to The Milky Way (1940 film), a MGM short about three kittens who lost their mittens and were forced to go to bed without their dinner of milk.

 Social Media